 Allow the instrument to warm up sufficiently to obtain a steady instrument state, ready to collect data.
 Use a sampling rate which ensures reliable results.

-Analytical sequence: The samples and associated QC samples and standards should be run according to the following sequence.
+Analytical sequence: The samples and associated QC samples are typically run according to the following sequence.

-Three or more calibration standards per decade, within the linear range of the test.
+Three or more calibration standards per decade (i.e. per order of magnitude), within the linear range of the instrument.

 An additional calibration standard with zero analyte concentration to estimate the y-intercept.

-The lowest standard must have a concentration ≤ MQL or reporting limit.
+The lowest standard must have a concentration ≤ PQL or reporting limit.

 Initial calibration verification (ICV) standard, traceable to a national standard;